dcsimpson01/dcsimpson01/README.md

-👋 Hi y'all, welcome to my GitHub page.
+👋 Hey y'all, welcome to my GitHub page.
 Feel free to look around and hangout.
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...